umd-lhcb/packer-images/README.md

 Packer images for reproducible develop environments.

+## Installation
+Install `packer` and `virtualbox` with your favorite package manager.
+In case of Windows, download these installers from their official websites.

 ## Build
 Install `packer` and `virtualbox` in your system.
 Then go to `arch` folder:
 ```